pdebuyl/euroscipy_document/general_organization.rst

 Private partners
 ----------------

-The EuroSciPy conference has benefited in the past of active support by several private companies that helped in the organization and logistics of the conference.
+The EuroSciPy conference has benefited of active support by several private companies that helped in the organization and logistics of the conference.
 These collaborations played a key role in the good planning of the conference.
 These companies are Enthought Europe (Cambridge, UK), Logilab (Paris, France) and Python Academy (Leipzig, Germany).

-These partnerships are likely to be renewed for the 2013 edition of the conference.
+Since 2013, the German Neuroinformatics Node provides hosting for the website of the conference.

 Private sponsors
 ----------------

 EuroSciPy has benefited from the support of private sponsors in the past.
-Contact with sponsors for 2013 is in progress.
+Several sponsors have repied positively for 2013, they are listed in a separate section.